Codecademy/docs/content/powershell/concepts/objects/objects.md

 ---
 Title: 'Objects'
 Description: 'Objects are made up of properties and methods.
-PowerShell allows us to create custom objects and add our own variables and functions to them.'
+PowerShell allows developers to create custom objects and add variables and functions to them.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'